We are NOW (Mar.- June) accepting Spring 2018 applications. 2 positions available for immediate start.

 Submit the following by email with subject line “Internship Application”, no earlier than 2 months before proposed start date.

 - Letter of intent—Give me your story and why you think this would be a good situation for you.
 Be specific.

 - References–2 work, 2 personal.
-Include relationships and current phone numbers.
+Include relationships and current emails and phone numbers.

 - Proposed dates for a) phone/personal interview b) work-trial-visit c) internship start and end dates.